maus2310/GrandPy/README.md

 Installing it via `pip` will make sure that the following (standard) packages are available:

-<pre>numpy, pandas, scipy, anndata, tqdm, matplotlib, seaborn, pydeseq2</pre>
+<pre>numpy, pandas, scipy, anndata, tqdm, matplotlib, seaborn, scanpy, pydeseq2</pre>

 Additional packages are optional and important for particular functions: